Rishav-Kundu/Bizzare-Byte/README.md

 Student college reg no. : 001

-Students can be added or modified after initial login by admin and consequently,can provide their details accordingly for student login.
+Students can be added or modified after initial login by admin and consequently, can provide their details accordingly for student login.

 ---